 In our previous article, we wrote about Startup Life Cycle.
+We are sure you know what’s MVP and POC.
 This time, we would like to target MVP and POC comparison, as well as some samples.
 By the way, Did you know that 95% of new products fail in the first year of launch?

 There are many reasons why new products fail to resonate with customers.
 One of the key reasons is that the market was never there for the product in the first place.